astropy/astropy/docs/time/index.rst

 independent of the way the time is represented (the "format") and the time "scale" which specifies the offset and scaling relation of the unit of time.
-There is no distinction made between a "date" and a "time" since both concepts (as loosely defined in common usage) are just different represenations of a moment in time.
+There is no distinction made between a "date" and a "time" since both concepts (as loosely defined in common usage) are just different representations of a moment in time.

 Once a |Time| object is created it cannot be altered internally.
 In code lingo